TMHSDigital/Random-Button.com/README.md

 - Built with HTML, CSS, and vanilla JavaScript
 - No dependencies
 - Fast animations with minimal performance impact
+- Local storage for saving achievements and click count
 - Responsive on all screen sizes

 ## Host It